Chicken Udon (鶏肉うどん)

 - ½ teaspoon salt

-- 200 grams skin-on chicken thigh (cut into bite-size pieces)
+- 200 grams boneless skin-on chicken thighs (cut into bite-size pieces)

 - 2 scallions (stems cut 2-inches long, greens sliced thinly diagonally)